Oikio/clean-architecture-fe/readme.md

 If you want to use redux, see redux-observable, it's very promising library.

 # UseCases
-UseCases mostly are streams, but you are not obliged decide on type of useCase.
+UseCases are reactive streams
 UseCases should contain just business logic.
 UseCases always return streams.
 UseCases should know nothing about outer scope, but contracts.
 If you want to use libraries like validation, ajax and so on inside useCases, use, but treat them as contracts then.

+#Actions

 # Components
 Components can only use useCases to interact with outer scope.